 Asking the right employee self evaluation questions can sharpen even your strongest employees, but maybe more importantly, it will help you keep track of their morale.
 This valuable insight will allow you to course-correct so you can help create a more productive and positive environment to retain your best performers.
 For employees who aren’t a great fit for the role, regular check-ins can help them come to that realization on their own, even before a performance improvement plan would need to come into play.

 As Laszlo Bock, SVP of People Operations at Google says: “Most struggling employees aren't bad people, and want to get better.
 Invest in them.
 Help them build the skills they need to become stronger ...by being transparent and supportive early on, you’ll be able to help those that can't improve see that, and make the right transition.”

 Beyond just asking about job performance and morale, you’ll also want to check in about each employee’s career goals, their impressions of management, and what changes can be made to help them be more successful.
-Here are three categories of questions to include in your monthly discussions, along with several example questions you can use to start these conversations with your reports.
+Here are three categories of questions to include in your monthly employee reviews, along with several employee performance review question examples you can use to start these conversations with your reports.

 To ask about job performance and satisfaction:

 - What one thing do you like most about your job?

 - What one thing do you dislike most about your job?